ozw1z5rd/AppleII/README.md

 # AppleII
 AppleII programs

 Apple programs in 2020?
 Does it sound crazy?
 Of course, it does not.
 Yes, we live in a era of superhighmegatechnoligies and...
 I don't care about it.
-Wriring programs is itself a pleauser and I'm pleasured about this.
+Writing programs is itself a pleauser and I'm pleasured about this.